DiegoZanella/DiegoZanella/README.md

   <H2> <a href="https://github.com/DiegoZanella/GovernorMexicoState2023">Electoral analysis: Governor Mexico State 2023 </a></H2>
   <p> Analysis and visualization of electoral data regarding the 2023 Mexico State election for governor.
   </p>
+The goal of this project was to create a series of visualizations of the results of the election at the municipal level.
+These visualizations show the winner of the election at the municipal level.
+Another part of the series show the correlations between electoral results and demographic indicators such as margination and population size.
+The databases for this project were downloaded from the Mexico State Electoral Institute (IEEM) and the Statistics and Geography National Institue (INEGI) websites.
+From the IEEM website I downloaded the database of the electoral results which then I cleaned using Pandas.
+From the INEGI website I downloaded the municipal poligons .shp files and demographic data at the municipal level.
+The visualizations were made using Tableau.
 </div>

 <div class="project">
   <H2> <a href="https://github.com/DiegoZanella/PresidentMexico2018">Electoral analysis: President Mexico State 2018 </a></H2>
   <p> Analysis and visualization of electoral data regarding the 2023 Mexico election for president.
   </p>
+The goal of this project was to create a series of visualizations of the results of the election at the state and municipal level.
+These visualizations show the winner of the election at each of these levels.
+The databases for this project were downloaded from the Electoral National Institute (INE) and the Statistics and Geography National Institue (INEGI) websites.
+From the INE website I downloaded the database of the electoral results which then I cleaned using Pandas.
+From the INEGI website I downloaded the municipal poligons .shp files.
+The visualizations were made using Tableau.
 </div>
 </html>